sthomer/infoviz-climate/Stories.md

 ## Dataset
 ### [Berkeley Earth](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data/version/2)
-GlobalLandTemperaturesByCountry.csv : Temperature for every country from 1700 to 2013
+`GlobalLandTemperaturesByCountry.csv` : Temperature for every country from 1700 to 2013
-GlobalTemperatures.csv : Min&Max Temperature for Sea/land from 1700 to 2013
+`GlobalTemperatures.csv` : Min&Max Temperature for Sea/land from 1700 to 2013

 ### [Gapminder.org](https://www.gapminder.org/data/?fbclid=IwAR0X_u7_UY8mcXPHC1hP2esrgkFCVh6wGexF19ys-anB0EBAcVQl1EiDqzk)
-co2_emissions_tonnes_per_person.csv : CO2 emission per tonne per person per country yearly_co2_emissions_1000_tonnes.csv : CO2 emission by year in 1000 tonnes
+`co2_emissions_tonnes_per_person.csv` : CO2 emission per tonne per person per country `yearly_co2_emissions_1000_tonnes.csv` : CO2 emission by year in 1000 tonnes
-sulfur_emissions_per_person_kg.csv : Sulfure emission per personn per tonnes per country forest_coverage_percent : Forest coverage in %
+`sulfur_emissions_per_person_kg.csv` : Sulfur emission per person per tonnes per country `forest_coverage_percent` : Forest coverage in %
-forest_land_total_area_ha : Forest coverage in ha
+`forest_land_total_area_ha` : Forest coverage in ha

 ## Story 1
 ### include
-Global temp, CO2, forest coverage, (sea level ?)
+Global temp, CO2, forest coverage, (sea level?)

 ### Story
 Show that we can (or not) correlate the different dataset and their effects on each other.
---> Less forest coverage, means less CO2 absorption, means more CO2 means increasing global temperature (which means higher sea level).
+--> Less forest coverage, means less CO2 absorption, means more CO2 means increasing global temperature, which means higher sea level.
-I have include sulfure emission that could also provide some information.
-For instance maybe we are only focusing on CO2 emission while sulfure is also increasing, and maybe it's not a big deal ?
+I have included sulfur emissions that could also provide some information.
+For instance maybe we are only focusing on CO2 emissions while sulfur is also increasing, and maybe it's not a big deal?

 ### Views
 **Maps :**
-* can choose between the dataset
+* Choose between the datasets
 * Choose specific year from the dataset

 **Auxiliary View :**
 If nothing selected :
-* plot that shows evolution of earth state (temp, CO2 and forest coverage)
+* plot showing evolution of earth state (temp, CO2 and forest coverage)
 * if CO2 emission, plot showing the biggest country with the highest number

 Selection :